John Day Basin Conservation Corps

 The conservation corps model is nearly 100 years old and provides timeless benefits to those that participate.
 It is well documented that many individuals serving in conservation corps programs go on to jobs in leadership, and are more likely to be active participants in their communities.
 The John Day Basin Conservation Corps helps to accomplish this by not only providing on-the-job training and a paid work experience, but also by encouraging its participants to develop life skills needed to succeed in today’s society.

 Summer Youth Crew

 Thanks to funding from the Oregon Youth Conservation Corps, the Malheur National Forest, private landowners and more, NFJDWC hires local youth every summer to work on watershed enhancement and restoration projects.
 These projects have historically included: willow planting, bike path repair, fish salvage, song meter deployment, wildlife exclusion fencing, river clean-up, forest trail maintenance, and beaver dam analog construction.
 This summer employment program provides local youth the opportunity to gain new employment skills and explore their local landscapes; while also gaining, for many of them, their first paid work experience.

-Veterans Wilderness Trail Crew
+Wilderness Veterans Trail Crew

 The Veteran Wilderness Trail Crew provides military veterans a pathway into the natural resources management industry.
-The “Wild Vets” work with the Umatilla and Malheur National Forests and Trout Unlimited, completing trail construction and maintenance, bridge construction, rock drainage work, instream restoration work including channel spanning structures, and beaver dam analog construction.
-Crew members gain workforce and career development training, resume building, soft and technical skills, certifications, and more.
+The “Wild Vets” work with the Malheur National Forests and Trout Unlimited, completing trail construction and maintenance, bridge construction, rock drainage work, instream restoration work including channel spanning structures, and beaver dam analog construction.
+Crew members gain workforce and career development training, soft and technical skills, certifications, and more.
 The Wild Vet crews work up to 22 week terms, spending the majority of their time camped out in picturesque, local wilderness areas.